This blog explains how to stop skin crawling feelings, its causes, symptoms, risk factors, management & the best homeopathic medicines for its cure.

 4. Mezereum: Neuralgia in teeth and face area with chilliness.

-A patient complains of neuralgia in the teeth and face region associated with chilliness.
-A patient is very sensitive to coldness.
+The patient complains of neuralgia in the teeth and face region associated with chilliness.
+The patient is very sensitive to coldness.
 It affects long bones and joints.

 Dose and Potency: Mezerium 30, 4 globules 3 times a day for 3 days in acute cases.

 This is a remedy for neuralgia.
 The patient complains of restlessness and hyperesthesia.
 Indicated in patients that suffers from extremely intolerable pain in the extremities.
 The patient is susceptible to pain.
 The patient has delirium and melancholic nature.